 Oftentimes we get involved in things that aren’t ours out of a sense of duty or obligation.
 We also stay in relationships for the same reason.
 This can be extremely unhealthy!

 It’s important to take this into consideration anytime we are assessing whether to let something or someone go.
 You can choose how you treat the people you’re in relationships with and what you will do for them, but you can’t control how they will reciprocate.
-If the outcomes of your involvement put you or other’s you care about in unsafe situations (mentally or physically), you should let go.
+If the outcomes of your involvement put you or other’s you care about in unsafe situations (mentally or physically), it’s likely time to let go.
 Let go of the situation or perhaps let go of the person or relationship.

 Your health and wellbeing and that of those closest to you must be prioritized!